 PC Dolby Atmos compatibility

-For the best experience, Dolby Atmos support runs via the graphics card on a PC.
-With Battlefield 1, for example, the game utilises DICE's Frostbite graphics engine to include the encoding for the Dolby Atmos element of the soundtrack.
+For the best experience, Dolby Atmos support runs via the graphics card on a PC or via headphones and is encoded within graphics engine the game is built on.
+In other words, if the game developers include the encoding for the Dolby Atmos in the audio element of the soundtrack then you'll get some seriously glorious surround sound.

-Alternatively, you can download the Dolby Access app for Windows 10, pay £14.249 and get access to the ability to run Dolby Atmos through your headset or headphones.
+To get started download the Dolby Access app for Windows 10, there's a free trial followed by a small annual fee to pay to get access to the ability to run Dolby Atmos through your headset or headphones.

 The advantage here is you don't even need a surround sound headset (in fact the app recommends you turn any surround sound functionality off).
 A good pair of stereo headphones or a standard gaming headset will do.
 That's because Dolby Atmos is encoded into the games then the Dolby Access app applies the necessary technology to deliver the spatial audio and the Dolby Access experience.

-A combination of the Dolby Access app and Windows 10 with the latest Creators update allows you to open up sound settings for your device and apply spatial sound formats and virtual surround sound to your headphone audio.
-This is relatively straightforward if you know your way around Windows settings and Dolby gives guidance on how to do it within the app.
+A combination of the Dolby Access app and Windows 10 with the latest updates allows you to open up sound settings for your device and apply spatial sound formats and virtual surround sound to your headphone audio.
+This is relatively straightforward as the app automatically turns on Dolby Atmos within Windows sound settings once you activate it.

 Then you just need to ensure you have the right games to play because both methods require a Dolby Atmos compatible game as there's no upscaling of sound like there is for HD/4K picture.
 So you'll need to ensure you have the right games before you think about diving in.